raulgt/task_map_angular/README.md

 # task_map_angular

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.

+## Specifications

-Worldwide task visualization with map and table locations
+ - Worldwide tasks visualization with map and table locations.
+ - Use the following static credentials
+     email: 'carlosuerbagt@gmail.com',
+     password: 'youshouldhireme'

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.